Vietnam’s highest mountain is Fansipan near Sapa – Lai Chau province.

 - If you choose to travel to Fansipan mountain by train + cable car, you will firstly enjoy fantastic views of the mountain area.
 But that’s not all.
 Sapa has also undergone great changes over the years.
 The Sunplaza, where the mountain train departs from, is a new commercial centre, quite nicely architecturally done and where there are various shops selling souvenirs, clothes and so on.
 So if you want to buy shoes, you can try to buy them here 🙂 On the way by train you will have a view of Muong Hoa valley – a very famous place where tourists flock to visit tourist villages and use homestay accommodation with ethnic minorities – Black Hmong.

 - Around the Fansipan Legend cable car station, where the cable cars leave from, various tourist photo corners and selfie spots and often rather kitschy imitations of everything possible (e.g. the Eiffel Tower, etc.) have been created.
 It’s a place where more tourists congregate.
 There are also restaurants, cafes and even smaller shops near the station.
 The length of the cable car route to Fansipan is about 6.3 km and from here you can again see the Muong Hoa valley, Hoang Lien National Park and another huge number of mountains and mountain ranges around Sapa town, with good visibility you can see all the way to China or at least the border.
+It is also possible to see Tram Ton Pass (O Quy Ho), it is located north of Fansipan mountain.

 When to go to Fansipan mountain?
 What is the best time for visit?